semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### Create one-off jobs {#sem-create-job}

-To create a one-off job, use `sem create` and supply the the job spec using the [Job YAML reference](./job-yaml).
+To create a one-off job, use `sem create` and supply the job spec using the [Job YAML reference](./job-yaml).

 The syntax is: